Wednesday, December 12, 2012

 The following chart gives a list of coaxial line chokes for various ham bands.

-Turns Diameter Length Coax type Band Coverage
+Turns Diameter Height Coax type Band Coverage

 13 8 3.25 RG-174 160 meters only